Sales, Marketing and R&D

 Since May 2013 he is appointed as President of LFoundry Italy and Co-CEO.
 Sergio trusts in the Company Social Responsibility conceived as the mutual interaction between the company and the local area to foster the competitiveness of the area in the global arena.
 On the latest few years he accepted the challenge of covering the position of President of the local Industry Association (Confindustria) and he is the person that envisioned the creation of the ICT Innovation Pole today active in the area.

 Since July 2016 he is appointed as Vice-Chairman of the Board at LFoundry, a SMIC Company.

 Günther Ernst graduated from the University of Applied Science in Regensburg, Germany.
-With more than 20 years of experienced focus in the semiconductor industry, he began his professional carries in IC industry at Hitachi Semiconductor as equipment engineer in litho.
+With more than 20years of experienced focus in the semiconductor industry, he began his professional carrier in the IC industry at Hitachi Semiconductor as equipment engineer in litho.

 Effective on Nov 2012, he was appointed to Chief Executive Officer (CEO) of LFoundry.